HMDOC/opensell-backend/README.md

 MONGO_INITDB_ROOT_DATABASE=
 ```

-After running the project, you need to connect to the database container with [MongoDB Compass](https://www.mongodb.com/try/download/compass).
-After you need to import the data of the collections adCategory, customer and ad located at `./src/main/ressources/data`.
-The import order is adCategory.json, customer.json and ad.json.
+After running the project, you need to connect to the database container using [MongoDB Compass](https://www.mongodb.com/try/download/compass).
+Then you need to import the data from the adCategory, customer, and ad collections located at `./src/main/ressources/data`.
+The import order is adCategory.json, customer.json, and ad.json.
 </details>
 <br />